bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 #### `path_parameters`, `query_parameters`, and `request_parameters`

-Rails collects all of the parameters sent along with the request in the `params` hash, whether they are sent as part of the query string or the post body.
+Quails collects all of the parameters sent along with the request in the `params` hash, whether they are sent as part of the query string or the post body.
 The request object has three accessors that give you access to these parameters depending on where they came from.
 The `query_parameters` hash contains parameters that were sent as part of the query string while the `request_parameters` hash contains parameters sent as part of the post body.
 The `path_parameters` hash contains parameters that were recognized by the routing as being part of the path leading to this particular controller and action.

 ### The `response` Object

 The response object is not usually used directly, but is built up during the execution of the action and rendering of the data that is being sent back to the user, but sometimes - like in an after filter - it can be useful to access the response directly.
 Some of these accessor methods also have setters, allowing you to change their values.
-To get a full list of the available methods, refer to the [Rails API documentation](http://api.rubyonrails.org/classes/ActionDispatch/Response.html) and [Rack Documentation](http://www.rubydoc.info/github/rack/rack/Rack/Response).
+To get a full list of the available methods, refer to the [Quails API documentation](http://api.rubyonquails.org/classes/ActionDispatch/Response.html) and [Rack Documentation](http://www.rubydoc.info/github/rack/rack/Rack/Response).

 | Property of `response` | Purpose                                                                                             |
 | ---------------------- | --------------------------------------------------------------------------------------------------- |